-Graduate Student Researchers are paid according to the GSR Compensation Plan [https://grad.ucdavis. edu/graduate-student-researcher-compensation-plans] for the Earth and Planetary Sciences Graduate Program.
-All GSRs are paid at 48% time over the academic year, and up to 100% time over the summer.
-Master's students and pre-candidacy Ph.D. students are hired at Step V rate and all post-candidacy Ph.D. students are hired at Step VII on the GSR salary scales.
+Graduate Student Researchers are paid according to the GSR Compensation Plan for the Earth and Planetary Sciences Graduate Program.
+All GSRs are paid at 50% time over the academic year, and up to 100% time over the summer.
+Master's students and pre-candidacy Ph.D. students are hired at Step 2 rate and all post-candidacy Ph.D. students are hired at Step 4 on the GSR salary scales.